 Former Golden Hurricane All-America receiver and McLain High School Head Football Coach Dan Bitson was appointed to the Tulsa coaching staff on January 20, 2012.
 After spending his first two seasons as Running Backs Coach, Bitson will coach the Hurricane receivers in 2014.

-In 2012, Bitson coached a trio of running backs -- Trey Watts, Ja'Terian Douglas and Alex Singleton - that combined for 2,844 yards and 34 touchdowns on the ground.
-Singleton became the school's all-time rushing touchdowns (43) and overall TD leader (44).
+In 2012, Bitson coached a trio of running backs -- Watts, Ja'Terian Douglas and Alex Singleton - who combined for 2,844 yards and 34 touchdowns on the ground, while Singleton became the school's all-time leader for rushing touchdowns (43) and touchdowns (44).

 Before returning to TU, Bitson spent three years as the Head Football Coach at Tulsa's McLain High School.
 He led his 2011 team to a 6-4 record and an appearance in the Class 4A playoffs, while posting an 11-18 record in his three seasons.
 More impressive was the fact that 18 of the 21 seniors that Bitson coached went on to attend college, including 10 who played football on the collegiate level.

 Bitson held collegiate coaching positions at Auburn from 2006 to 2008 as offensive quality control coach, at Kentucky as an offensive volunteer in 2005 and before that spent three seasons (2002-04) at Lincoln (Mo.)
 University as the offensive coordinator.
 In 2004, Lincoln had the nation's 15th-best rushing offense in Division II.

 Before that, Bitson spent two years coaching Tulsa receivers in 2001 and 2002, where he mentored Donald Shoals and Romby Bryant.
 Shoals had 75 receptions for 908 yards in 2001, while Bryant, who later went on to a solid professional career in the Canadian Football League, caught 49 passes for 593 yards in the 2002 campaign.